S/2009 S 1

 S/2009 S 1 is a moonlet embedded in the outer part of Saturn's B Ring, orbiting 117,000 km away from the planet.
 The moonlet was discovered by the Cassini Imaging Team during the Saturnian equinox event on 26 July 2009, when the Cassini spacecraft imaged the moonlet casting a 36 km-long shadow onto the B Ring.
-With a diameter of 300 m, it is most likely a long-lived solid body, which would count it as the smallest and innermost known moon of Saturn.
+With a diameter of 300 m, it is most likely a long-lived solid body, which would count it as the smallest and innermost known moon of Saturn (as well as being the smallest known natural satellite in the Solar System).